a-gram/audioneex/docs/examples.rst

    ``<sources_root>/lib/android-<arch>-<compiler>``

-   Running the ``build_android`` script will do just that for the Audioneex libraries.
+   Running the ``build`` script will do just that for the Audioneex libraries.
 External ones, you need to build them yourself (you can use the ``android-configure`` script for that) and then copy them into the above directory.
 Patched sources for Android can be found `here
    <https://www.dropbox.com/s/kg9sn42d80lt0gt/audioneex_android_ext_libs.tar.gz?dl=0>`_

-4. Locate the Android.mk file in the ``app/src/main/jni`` directory
-   of the Studio projects and set the include paths in the *User Config* section to the folders where you installed the headers at step 1 and 2.
+4. Locate the CMake script file in the ``app/src/main/cpp`` directory of the Studio projects and set the include paths in the *User Config* section to the folders where you installed the headers at step 1 and 2.
 If other include paths are required just put them there.

+The examples use CMake to build, so you need to have it installed and configured properly.
+The easiest way is to get the one shipped with Android Studio through the SDK Manager (version 3.6 is recommended at the time of this writing as the more recent version doesn't work).
 You will also have to set the Android Studio SDK and NDK paths according to your system in *File->Project Structure*.
 After that everything should be set to go.
 An internet connection is likely to be needed for Gradle to download some dependencies.
 The projects have been set to build for armeabi-v7a architectures only.
 If you need something different then modify the filter in the app's Gradle script.